-Another common use of Samba is to configure it to share printers installed, either locally or over the network, on an Ubuntu server.
-Similar to File Server, this section will configure Samba to allow any client on the local network to use the installed printers without prompting for a username and password.
+Another common way to network Ubuntu and Windows computers is to configure Samba as a print server.
+This will allow it to share printers installed on an Ubuntu server, whether locally or over the network.

+Just as we did in using Samba as a file server, this section will configure Samba to allow any client on the local network to use the installed printers without prompting for a username and password.